Neb. senator: Lean on veterans to help solve teacher shortage - NewsBreak

 Related

-LINCOLN, NE – Nebraska Governor Jim Pillen announced he is appointing Scott Cordes as the Nebraska State Fire Marshal.
+LINCOLN, Neb.-Nebraska Governor Jim Pillen announced the appointment of Scott Cordes as the Nebraska State Fire Marshal.
 Cordes will replace Shane Hunter, who stepped down due to personal health issues.
-"Scott will work hard to cut regulatory burdens on our volunteer fire departments and paramedics," said Governor...
+"Scott will work hard to cut regulatory burdens on our volunteer fire departments and paramedics," said Governor Pillen.
+"He understands...

 Bill aims to protect Neb. farmers from nuisance lawsuits